-Programs and Services grams in an chool of Programs and Services 1.1 Continuum of Services will include Integrated Co-Teaching (K-12), in all schools, including East High School. um of programs students in an and/or school of Programs and Services 1.2 Professional Development will be mandated for all ICT teams to include special education teachers and general education teachers continuu offer to school Programs and Services 1.3 The District will task a Director of multi-tiered systems of support, to develop a district wide plan that is sustainable and delievered to all staff and administration.
+Programs and Services grams in an chool of Programs and Services 1.1 Continuum of Services will include Integrated Co-Teaching (K-12), in all schools, including East High School. um of programs students in an and/or school of Programs and Services 1.2 Professional Development will be mandated for all ICT teams to include special education teachers and general education teachers ill implement a continuit, Pre-K to 12 to offer to ag in their home school choice.
+Programs and Services 1.3 The District will task a Director of multi-tiered systems of support, to develop a district wide plan that is sustainable and delievered to all staff and administration.
 The Director of multi-tiered systems of support and instructional coaching team will train school based leadership teams in the problem solving process and use of data to better inform decisions and actions necessary to accelerate outcomes for all students.
-The District will implement a continuum of programs and services, Pre-K to 12 to offer to students in an Inclusive setting in their home school and/or school o choice.
-Programs and Services 1.4 The District will offer more ICT programming across all grade levels to allow more students with disabilties to be instructed in general education settings.
+Programs and Services 1.4 The District will offer more ICT programming across all grade levels to allow more students with disabilities to be instructed in general education settings.
 The District will decrease the number of special-class variations, beginning with 15:1 classes.
-The Distric and servic Inclusive se Programs and Services 1.5 Pre-K Special Education Programs and Services will move under the supervision of the Department of Special Education. er a full ams udents school , and d self- oms.
+The Distric and servi Inclusive se Programs and Services 1.5 Pre-K Special Education Programs and Services will move under the supervision of the Department of Special Education. er a full ams udents school , and d self- oms.
 Programs and Services 2.1 Continuum of Services will include 12:1:1 programming in all schools, including East High School.
-The District will offer a full continuum of programs and services for students K-12, at their home school or school of choice, and provide specific and targeted support in self-containted classrooms.
+The District will offer a full continuum of programs and services for students K-12, at their home school or school of choice, and provide specific and targeted support in selfcontainted classrooms.
 Programs and Services 2.2 Social Emotional Learning Curriculum will be implemented in all self-contained classrooms across the district.
 Programs and Services 2.3 12:1:1 classrooms will be supported by behavior interventionists Programs and Services 2.4 The District will re-assess the design of the current 8:1:2 program and begin to decrease the number of in district 8:1:2 classes as appropriate.
 The District will design and implement, robust theraputic programming for students in grades K-12.
 Programs and Services 3.1 Continuum of Services will include K-12 therapeutic programming, located in a school building(s), that include an on site Special Education Administrator, Psychiatric Services, mental health therapists, Full time social workers, psychologists, behavior specialists and behavior interventions, Social Emotional Learning Curriculum.